Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

 A perfect seaside experience for the whole family.

-The town itself is full of traditional fayre and you will be able to treat yourself to a proper Cornish Cream Tea with heaps of clotted cream and jam or a tasty fish and chips by the water.
+The town of St Ives is full of traditional fayre and you will be able to treat yourself to a proper Cornish Cream Tea with heaps of clotted cream and jam or a tasty fish and chips by the water.
 Just watch out for the Seagulls.

-Looking at this cove from the coastal path has to be one of the most stunning views in Cornwall.
-Set on the Lizard Peninsular, the jewelled sea against the white sand littered with rocks formations is simply breathtaking.
+Looking at this cove from the South West coast path has to be one of the most stunning views in Cornwall.
+Set on the Lizard Peninsular on the South coast, the jewelled sea against the white sand littered with rocks formations is simply breath-taking.

 When the tide is out you can go down and explore the caves and rocks that look so dramatic.
 Get there early and experience the peace and quiet of swimming away from the crowds.